top of page

 Benefits Of Meeting LEED Certification Requirements

-LEED For Solar Installations
+LEED For Solar Installers

 Obtaining LEED credentials is a way to advance your career and requires passing a written exam and paying a fee.
 Prior experience working on a LEED-certified project is recommended but not required.
 The LEED exams are available at testing sites or at home with a remote proctored online test.
 You must receive a minimum score of 170 out of 200 to pass.